erikkworth/worthent-foundation/doc/state/state.md

 Since state tables can be used to solve very different kinds of problems, we need to support different ways to manage the data.
 As you will see in the example a little later that the State Table Data Manager is able to perform three operations on your data object:

-* initialize: you provide the construction operation when there is no data yet
+* initialize: you provide the logic to perform any initialization - this is invoked only once and not per event
 * get: you provide the getter that is able to fetch the data
 * set: you provide the setter that is able to set the data when the transition completes